racheljfu/campaign-site/README.md

 Rachel Wonder

 ## My idea:
-**A Collection of Creative Works*
+**A collection of creative works*

 ## Ideas
 In my website portfolio I don't necessarily want it to be a resume-focused site that only discusses job qualifications, but rather to show some of the simple creative things I've done that I find worth showing.
 For example, I want to show a list of some photos I've taken and then have a short list of description of the date/time/subject below it, and then you can scroll through them.
 Same goes for artworks I've made, and essays I've written, for example (the exact content I want to show might change though).
+Essentially, it should be a personal portfolio.

 ## Website specifics